TechiePavitra/webdevelopment-learning-repo/README.md

-# About this repository
+# About This Repository

-I'm a student and learning web development from YouTube, i'm currently in 12th Standard but next year i'm gonna persue BCA, so'im Learning Foundation of Web Development, this source code contains basic:
+I'm a student currently learning web development through online resources such as YouTube.
+I'm in 12th grade and plan to pursue a Bachelor of Computer Applications (BCA) next year.

+This repository contains my practice code as I work on building a strong foundation in web development.
+It includes basic examples and experiments with:

 - HTML
+- CSS
 - JavaScript

-- CSS
+The purpose of this project is to document my learning progress and improve my understanding of how these core technologies work together to build websites.